torstenbitterlich/stm32f0-discovery/README.md

 Build creates a folder called 'Debug' containing makefile and the build artifacts.
 Thereafter it is possible to run **make all** from the command line directly from within the Debug folder.
-Note: if any configuration opitons or build dependencies are changed, the makefile under **Debug** can be regenerated from the Eclipse IDE.
+Note: if any configuration options or build dependencies are changed, the makefile under **Debug** can be regenerated from the Eclipse IDE.